San Diego State Aztecs women's soccer

 The San Diego State Aztecs women's soccer team is the women's soccer program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.
 The team plays its home games at the SDSU Sports Deck.

 San Diego State's first women's soccer team was fielded in 1989.
 The Aztecs are coached by Mike Friesen.